 Wayah Wellness is a 100% Australian Indigenous owned and operated business.
 We provide workshops, classes and 1-on-1 consultations for individuals, families, business staff and organisations.
 Using yoga classes, Wayapa® sessions and children’s workshops, we combine traditional wisdom with modern science to help people connect, relax, grow, heal and better themselves.

 Jem facilitates several classes per week, coordinates workshops for Organisations and Events, has a private practice in the Northern Suburbs of Melbourne and educates and certifies new practitioners.
 Cultural and personal mentoring is a speciality and workshops can be tailored to your events or needs.
-Jem considers herself an Earth Custodian and acknowledges all her ancestral roots that include: Indigenous Australian, Native American, Afro Caribbean, English, Irish and Scottish.
+Jem considers herself an Earth Custodian and acknowledges all her ancestral roots that include: Indigenous Australian, Native American, Afro Caribbean, English and Irish.

 Jem was invited to speak at a World Indigenous Summit in New Zealand in 2017 which affirmed her vision to integrate Ancient Indigenous Wisdom into our modern-day lives with hopes of bringing healing to Mother Earth and all people.